 Spring cleaning, even summer clean-ups, could be difficult if there’s not enough space to store stuff not needed for the season.
 While it’s okay to throw away excesses, there are still a lot of things you can use after a year – for example: your favorite cowboy boots, your favorite leather jacket and that comfort blanket you had for years.
 And while your cellar may be a good option, the temperature, humidity and whatnots can cause rust, mildew and other unwanted damage on stored items.
-Building a shed is also a good way to store items but if you are a family that often moves, there’s one brilliant solution…self storage.
+Building a shed is also a good way to store items but if you are a family that often moves, there’s one brilliant solution…self storage unit.
 And it has proved to be a good solution to many.

 Self storage businesses offers rented space – could be lockers, rooms, containers and other spaces where tenants can temporarily store their belongings (big and small) on a monthly basis.
 That could be household and business items.
 Storage units tend to differ in sizes, the smallest being 10×5 (10 feet wide by 5 feet).
 The services offered by such companies vary – short-term or long-term storage, a choice between a just storage pods or moving pods, outdoor or indoor options are some that customers can choose from.